History, tourist information, and nearby accommodation

 The house itself is now primarily a hotel, wedding and conference venue, but is open for regular guided tours and for pre-booked groups.

-Garden: Originally landscaped by Humphrey Repton, the 33 acres of parkland surrounding Moggerhanger House retain many of their features, from the walled gardens to the ice house and woodland walks.
+Garden: Originally landscaped by Humphry Repton, the 33 acres of parkland surrounding Moggerhanger House retains many of its features, from the walled gardens to the ice house and woodland walks.

 About Moggerhanger Park

 Address: Park Road, Moggerhanger, Bedfordshire, England, MK44 3RW